 Student Drive to KACC, carrying NO passengers in their vehicle either to or from KACC.
 No illegal or unauthorized items may be in the auto when on KACC property.
-Park car in back of KACC (near Auto Shop).
+Park car in student parking section (north lot, or near Auto Shop if work being complete).
 Walk to front of school and enter KACC with other students.
-Report to Main Office to turn in white copy of driving permit (must be signed by home school principal and parent).
-Pay work order charge and any supply/parts costs; obtain receipt Bring receipt to course instructor Instructor Ask student to produce receipt showing payment of work order charge before allowing student to perform work Principal's Following bell for each session, check to see that completed driving Office permits have been turned in to match all pink copies for that day and time slot.
+Report to Main Office and submit driving permit (must be signed by home school principal and parent).
+If Auto work is being done: Pay work order charge and any supply/parts costs; obtain receipt and bring receipt to Automotive Technology Instructor.
+Principal's Following bell for each session, check to see all completed driving Office permits have been turned in to match schedule for that day and time slot.
 Check with Auto Shop or other course instructor for any missing permits